BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BlazEr1 catalog results and discussion

-In order to compare our results to the only available predictions for the X-ray band for the $\log N$-$\log S$ of blazars \citep{giommi:2015}, we convert all fluxes to the 0.3--3.5\,keV band.
+In order to compare our results to the only available predictions for the X-ray band for the $\log N$-$\log S$ of blazars \citep{giommi:2015}, we converted all fluxes to the 0.3--3.5\,keV band, assuming an unabsorbed power law with $\Gamma_\mathrm{x}=2.0$, since the fluxes used throughout the paper and those from the simulation have already been corrected for absorption.
 Our $\log N$-$\log S$ distributions agree quite well with theoretical expectations and agree in terms of the slope. \citet{giommi:2015} did not assume the blazar sequence but the blazar-simplified view, which provides a reasonable explanation for the observed $\log N$-$\log S$ distribution.
 However, no definitive statement about whether the blazar sequence or the blazar-simplified view is true can be made, as the overall results are consistent with both scenarios.
 A detailed investigation is beyond the scope of this paper.
 Assuming that the blazar candidates are indeed predominantly blazars, the incompleteness of the BlazEr1 catalog at high fluxes is low with respect to the prediction by \citet{giommi:2019}.
 At the highest fluxes the prediction is lower than the observed $\log N$-$\log S$ distribution.
 This discrepancy is caused by the 20 brightest blazars, which are predominantly \textit{BLL}s.
 After cross-checking the fluxes with the unpublished eRASS2 data, we can rule out flaring as the cause of this feature.
 Fluxes this high are not covered by \citet{giommi:2015}.
 Since the number of sources in this flux regime is negligible the discrepancy at high fluxes is due to small number statistics and thus not relevant to the overall result.

 We find that confirmed blazars dominate the source numbers in the high-flux regime, with a similar trend as in the combined $\log N$-$\log S$ distribution, with incompleteness inducing a deviation from the prediction at fluxes below $2\times10^{-13}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$.
 At low fluxes, the blazar candidates dominate.
 Likely most or all blazars with high fluxes have already been identified, unlike those at low fluxes, which are therefore included in the candidate catalogs used to build the BLAZE catalog.
 We can also compare the distributions of the subtypes of confirmed blazars and find that incompleteness effects are seen at lower fluxes, with respect to the predictions by \citet{giommi:2015}.
 At high fluxes the \textit{BLL}s agree quite well with their prediction.
 For \textit{FSRQ}s the $\log N$-$\log S$ is found below the theoretical curve but the slopes are consistent.
 For the \textit{BCU}s, the $\log N$-$\log S$ distribution for most part lies above that of \textit{FSRQ}s.
 All these sources either belong to the \textit{BLL} or \textit{FSRQ} type but have not been identified yet, explaining parts of the observed incompleteness \citep[the majority of \textit{BCU}s are thought be \textit{BLL}s;][]{kang:2019,pena-herazo:2020,chiaro:2021}. \citet{giommi:2015} also predict a population inversion between \textit{BLL}s and \textit{FSRQ}s at a flux of $F_{\mathrm{X},\,0.3-3.5\,\mathrm{keV}} \simeq 1\times10^{-13}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$, resulting from the different slopes, which is related to the evolution and distribution of the source classes in the Universe.
 Such an inversion is seen in the data as well, although at a slightly higher flux, albeit this discrepancy could be due to the incompleteness of our data and other causes can not be ruled out as well.